 Coverage issues

 While survey samples are suspected to be biased because of non-response, the concerns about incomplete coverage are different with tax data.
 Essentially every permanent resident in Switzerland over 18 years of age (respectively 20 years of age prior to 1996) is taxed on a yearly base (or every two years before the change of the tax system).
 Theoretically this leads to a full representation of the adult population of Switzerland and a complete coverage of the income distribution.
 Practically, however, tax data distinguishes several subgroups and for some time periods information on certain groups are missing.
 This can lead to an incomplete representation of the population.
 First, tax data distinguishes normal and special cases.
 Normal cases embrace the majority of taxpayers and are tax units residing in Switzerland without foreign source income and being liable to taxation all year long.
 Special cases cover mainly foreign nationals living and having income in Switzerland but with a yearly or any other temporary resident permit only.
 Second, tax statistic separate between those who actually pay taxes and those with an income below a certain threshold that leads to an exemption of direct federal taxes.
-While information on taxed normal cases is available for longer time periodes, information on special cases and non-taxed are not always reported.
+While information on taxed normal cases is available for longer time periods, information on special cases and non-taxed are not always reported.

 Another source of incomplete coverage within tax data are missing incomes, this includes incomes at the bottom and at the top alike.
 Incomes at the bottom are not reported properly, because social welfare is not taxed in Switzerland.
 In 2011 this comprised 236’133 Individuals.
 Income at the top are suspected to be incomplete because of tax evasion.
 Non-fillers are a minor problem, because in Switzerland non-fillers show up in the tax-statistics either way, as long as they are registered.
 This person gets an imputed income based on an older tax return and information given by employers.
 Only non-registered non-fillers are not in the records.
 Not negligible is the circumstance, that individuals misreport incomes.
 Feld and Frey (2006) examine the role of tax evasion in Switzerland by calculating the difference of the national accounts measures of primary income and the income reported to the tax authorities.
 They show that the average level of income tax evasion from 1965 to 1995 varies between 13% and 35% and suggest that evasion is heavily driven by capital income tax evasion.